-We arrange a variety of networking events, like our Meet the Profession days where you can chat informally and gain first-hand industry knowledge.
+We also arrange a variety of networking events, like Meet the Profession days where you can chat informally with law and justice professionals to gain first-hand knowledge.

 Technology is rapidly changing the legal industry and we prepare you to adapt and thrive in an evolving market.

 One way we encourage students to embrace new opportunities is by sponsoring the annual Disrupting Law hackathon.
 This unique event draws together lawyers, technologists, students and innovators to create a project and pitch a legal-tech idea to innovate the legal industry.